Housing First FAQs

 What is Scotland’s Housing First Pathfinder?

-The flagship £10 million Housing First Pathfinder in Scotland was catalysed by Social Bite in 2018 to accelerate Housing First delivery in six local authority areas including five cities.
-It is funded by the Scottish Government (<£6.5m), Social Bite (£3m) and Merchants House Glasgow (£200k).
-The Homeless Network and Corra Foundation were appointed as Project and Fund Managers.
-It is a three-year programme in the first instance, with an official start date of 1 April 2019.
+The flagship £10 million Pathfinder in Scotland was catalysed by Social Bite in 2018 to accelerate Housing First delivery in six local authority areas including five cities.
+It is funded by the Scottish Government (<£6.5m), Social Bite (<£3m) and Merchants House Glasgow (£200k).
+Homeless Network Scotland and Corra Foundation were appointed as Project and Fund Managers.
+It is a three-year pathfinder 2019-2022.

-The multi-agency Pathfinders are scaling up to deliver over 800 tenancies across Aberdeen/shire, Dundee, Edinburgh, Glasgow and Stirling by March 2021.
+The multi-agency Pathfinders are scaling up across Aberdeen/shire, Dundee, Edinburgh, Glasgow and Stirling by March 2021.
 Homes have been pledged by housing associations and local authorities, with a smaller number pledged by private sector landlords too.
 15 services across 5 local consortia were commissioned to deliver the Housing First intensive casework support in line with Housing First principles.
-The services have a lead organisation in each area (in same order): Aberdeen Cyrenians, Transform Community Development, Cyrenians, Turning Point Scotland and Loretto Care.
+The services have a lead organisation in each area (in same order): Aberdeen Cyrenians, Transform Community Development, Cyrenians, Turning Point Scotland and Wheatley Care.